frolleks/http-lib/README.md

 An http router for Node.js.
 Mostly made by OpenAI's o1.
 Let's see how good this can be.

+## Features

+- **Flexible Routing**: Easily define routes for various HTTP methods, including support for dynamic and wildcard routes.
+- **Middleware Support**: Add global or route-specific middleware to handle tasks like authentication, logging, and more.
+- **Modular Routers**: Organize your application into reusable routers for better scalability and maintainability.

 ## Quick Start

 ```bash